Print Friendly

 (e) Every driver’s license that is not, as provided by law, suspended, revoked or disqualified in this state or any other jurisdiction shall be renewable on or before its expiration, but not more than twenty-five (25) months before, upon application, payment of the required fee, and satisfactory completion of the required vision screening.
 Notwithstanding the provisions of this section, a person who has had his noncommercial Idaho driver’s license suspended may renew his driver’s license as provided in this section, which renewal shall be subject to the suspension.

-(2) Except for the provisions found in subsection (3) of this section, every commercial driver’s license issued to a person twenty-one (21) years of age or older shall expire on the licensee’s birthday in the fourth year following issuance of the license, and any class A, B or C license issued to a person eighteen (18), nineteen (19) or twenty (20) years of age shall expire five (5) days after the licensee’s twenty-first birthday.
-There shall be no option for an eight (8) year class A, B or C license.
+(2) Except for the provisions of subsection (3) of this section, at the option of the applicant, every commercial driver’s license issued to a person twenty-one (21) years of age through sixty-two (62) years of age shall expire on the licensee’s birthday in the fourth or eighth year following issuance of the license.
+Any class A, B or C license issued to a person eighteen (18), nineteen (19) or twenty (20) years of age shall expire five (5) days after the licensee’s twenty-first birthday.

 (3) Every driver’s license issued to a person who is not a citizen or permanent legal resident of the United States shall have an expiration date that is the same date as the end of lawful stay in the United States, as indicated on documents issued and verified by the department of homeland security; however, the expiration date shall not extend beyond the expiration date for the same category of license issued to citizens.
 Persons whose department of homeland security documents do not state an expiration date shall be issued a driver’s license with an expiration date of one (1) year from the date of issuance.
 Fees shall be in accordance with the expiration periods and classes listed in section 49-306(1), Idaho Code.